scondo-prof/productiveJournal/docs/weeklyProductiveJournal/2025/5/19/dailyProgress.md

-# Day of Smoothin and Groovin
+# Day of Smoothin’ and Groovin’

-## Spraying Albuterol and Acquiring Stamina
+## Spraying Albuterol and Building Stamina

-### Progress
+### Running Progress

-Ran the 2 mile route again after the weekend break.
-Took 3 stops for completion
+- Completed the 2‑mile route again after taking the weekend off.
+- Paused three times to catch breath and stretch.

-### Takeaways
+### Key Takeaways

-endured good amounts of cramping and asthma.
-Key notes are hydration and stretching
+- Experienced mild leg cramps and asthma flare‑ups.
+- Prioritize proper hydration, dynamic warm‑ups, and post-run stretching routines.

-## thePremier
+## thePremier Video Projects

-### westCoastBeauty
+### West Coast Beauty

 #### Video Preparation

-Smoothed all the GoPro footage and have it primed for the project
+- Stabilized all GoPro footage; clips are now primed for editing and timeline assembly.

-### pittsburgAdventureSports
+### Pittsburgh Adventure Sports

-#### Song Selection
+#### Music Selection

-Listened to Noir Styled Jazz and thought it was pretty groovy.
-Some of that genre have really good dark styled bass lines that are medium tempo that would be perfect for the ambience of that video.
-Need to find some royalty free music that matches that energy
+- Explored noir‑style jazz tracks with dark, groovy basslines and moderate tempo—perfect for an urban‑adventure vibe.
+- Need to source royalty‑free options that capture that moody, laid‑back energy.

+## Tickling the Ivories, Not the Ovaries

+### Song Practice & Learning

+#### “II” by Old Gray

+- Confidently play through all measures; minor chord slips in a few spots
+- Focus: smooth chord changes and consistent finger placement.

+#### “I” by Old Gray

+- Experimenting with dynamics: varying strike intensity to convey different emotions.
+- Next goal: refine crescendos and decrescendos for more expressive phrasing.

+#### Transition: “II” → “I”

+- Designing a seamless segue from “II” into “I.” The titles may seem reversed, but I enjoy ending on “I” to underscore a poignant, sorrow‑tinged finale.

+#### “Theme from Halloween” (Michael Myers Theme)

+- Intro: right‑hand only first four measures.
+Pattern throughout whole song is:
+  `Ring Finger Thumb Thumb Ring Finger Thumb Thumb Ring Finger Thumb Pinky Thumb (one measure)`
+- Then the left hand enters with sustained whole‑note bass tones.
+Pattern throughout whole song:

+  1. `Ring finger (one measure)`
+  2. `Thumb (one measure)`
+  3. `Pinky (two measures)`

+- Challenge: maintain this rapid alternation at high tempo without sacrificing accuracy.

 ![The Groovester](./assets/theGroovester.png)